Can I Change My Tyre Size?

 There are.
 As long as you match the exact same car tyre type across the axles you can employ those with a higher speed rating.
 You might consider doing this if, for instance, you intend to drive your car on a racetrack.

-You can also change your tyre size if you ever need to transport heavier loads.
-If you need to transport something heavy, or if you’re pulling a trailer of some sort, you can fit tyres with a higher load profile, or those that are marked XL or RF - meaning ‘Extra Load’ or 'Reinforced'.
-A word of caution though; if you’re intending to make changes like these, it’s probably a good idea to check with your vehicle manufacturer, or with a car tyre expert at Kwik Fit.
-You should probably let your vehicle’s insurer know too, just to be safe.
+You can also change your tyre size if you ever need to transport something heavy or if you’re pulling a trailer of some sort.
+You can fit tyres with a higher load profile, or those that are marked XL or RF – meaning ‘Extra Load’ or 'Reinforced'.
+A word of caution though; if you’re intending to make changes like these, it’s a good idea to check with your vehicle manufacturer, or with a car tyre expert at Kwik Fit.

 Do you know how to read your tyre size?

-It’s worth checking your car to familiarise yourself with the numbers on your car tyre sidewalls.
+It’s worth familiarising yourself with the numbers on your tyre sidewalls.
 Remember, they should all read the same.
 If you do so, you’ll always be sure to have the right tyres fitted, and if you’re checking for the first time you may even find there’s a mismatch.

 For a quick guide to understand the numbers and letters on a tyre’s sidewall visit our tyre markings page.